renatoathaydes/osgi-run/README.md

 ```

 > Notice that to use Knopflerfish, you need to add its Maven Repository to your build file.
+> See the [Knopflerfish Demo](osgi-run-test/using-knopflerfish) for a working example.

 The following constants can be used to provide values for the above properties: